amirduran/duranius-website-crawler/README.md

 	}
 }
 ```
+####Example 3

-Now let's say we want extract only element with HTML attribute id="item1" then you will do this
+Now let's say we want extract element with HTML attribute id="item1" then you will do this:

 ```
 foreach($pages as $p){